HedgeCo.Net - Online Hedge Fund Database and Community

 Blackacre Capital is another big name in real estate hedge funds.
 They often buy large hotels and projects with the goal of restructuring and developing.
 Blackacre just recently raised $890 million for their new real estate hedge fund.

-Angelo Gordon & Co. launched it AG Long Short Realty Fund in 2003.
-The firm, which has amassed over $5 billion worth of real estate, focuses on investment grade rated securities that they feel are mispriced.
+Another well-known firm, Angelo Gordon & Co. launched its AG Long Short Realty Fund in 2003.
+The firm, which has amassed over $5 billion worth of real estate, focuses on investment grade-rated securities that they feel are mispriced.
 They invest throughout the debt capital structure as well as in lower rated debt where if they see the opportunity for high returns.

-In April of this year, The Praedium Group started to develop their new real estate hedge fund, attempting to profit from the disparities between indexes that track the public and private real estate markets.
+Additionally, The Praedium Group recently started to develop their new real estate hedge fund, attempting to profit from the disparities between indexes that track the public and private real estate markets.